Leadership Overview

 Scott Nowling - Vice President, Information Technology & Chief Information Officer

-Scott Nowling, the Vice President, Information Technology & Chief Information Officer at Great Dane, architects the company's technology infrastructure and digital strategy.
-Nowling leads the integration of advanced IT solutions to enhance the connectivity of people, equipment, and data within Great Dane's ecosystem.
-This involves overseeing cybersecurity, data management, and the development of scalable technology platforms.
-The Chief Information Officer's mandate includes driving digital transformation initiatives that support the company's leadership in goods mobility.
-Nowling collaborates with executive peers to ensure technology investments directly contribute to operational efficiency and market competitiveness.
-Scott Nowling's technical leadership is pivotal in maintaining Great Dane's future-forward approach to logistics and data-driven solutions.
+Scott Nowling, the Vice President, Information Technology & Chief Information Officer at Great Dane, architects the company's technology infrastructure and digital transformation initiatives.
+Nowling directs the integration of data, equipment, and people through advanced IT solutions, supporting Great Dane's leadership in the goods mobility sector.
+This position involves overseeing cybersecurity, data management, and the development of scalable technology platforms.
+The Chief Information Officer ensures that technological advancements directly contribute to the company's mission of connecting its dynamic ecosystem.
+Nowling's leadership is essential for maintaining operational continuity and driving innovation through IT.
+By enhancing system capabilities and data utilization, Scott Nowling empowers the organization to operate efficiently and adapt to future market demands.

 Explore Leadership Teams in Manufacturing